input-output-hk/atala-prism/prism-backend/docs/protocol/protocol-v0.3.md

 }
 ```

-When the operation is observed in the stable part of the ledger, the node has two alternatives:
+When the operation is observed in the stable part of the ledger, the node will act as before,

-- Case 1: The DID was already published before.
-This is, the condition
+this is:

   ```scala
     alias didToUpdate   = decoded.operation.updateDid.didSuffix